-To apply, submit a completed scholarship application with a typed essay on an assigned topic, no later than March 1 before the academic year you want to be considered for a scholarship.
-Applications can be found in the Office of Financial Aid.
+To apply, submit a completed scholarship application, no later than March 1 before the academic year you want to be considered for a scholarship.
+Applications can be found on the college website.

 Maryland State Scholarships

 Maryland students seeking Maryland state scholarships should complete the FAFSA by March 1.
 Out-of-state residents should check with their state scholarship agency for available scholarships, application procedures and deadlines.